Understanding The Legal Burden Of Proof.

 Medical Experts Can Make or Break Your Case

-SInce Louisiana law requires a plaintiff to prove a medical malpractice case with expert physician testimony, choosing the right testifying expert for the case is a critical decision.
+Since Louisiana law requires a plaintiff to prove a medical malpractice case with expert physician testimony, choosing the right testifying expert for the case is a critical decision.
 Some of the best testifying physicians often are the physicians who treated the patient after the defendant physician.
 These are called subsequent treating physicians.
 In Louisiana, the judge will instruct the jury that the testimony of a treating physician is to be given greater weight by the jury than a physician who has never treated the patient.
 Thus, if there are subsequent treating physicians, their testimony can make or break the case.
 In the instance in which they testify that no malpractice was committed, it is very difficult to overcome this testimony.
 If there are no subsequent treating physicians who can or will testify, it is important to retain the most qualified expert available in that field of practice.
-The more reknown that the expert is, the better.
+The more renown that the expert is, the better.

 Over-Coming Juror Bias Against Medical Malpractice Claims.